aquasecurity/tfsec/CONTRIBUTING.md

 Run `make new-check` to create the stub

-Find your new check in `internal/apps/tfsec/checks` abd the associated test in `internal/app/tfsec/tests` and complete the check logic
+Find your new check in `internal/apps/tfsec/rules` and the associated test in `internal/app/tfsec/tests` and complete the check logic

 Here's an example: